onsi/coccyx/README.md

     })

 ### Adding global tearDown handlers
-Perhaps you have `beforeTearDown` code that is shared across all your views, but you don't want to resort to sub-classing (and having to call `__super__`'s `beforeTearDown`).
+Perhaps you have `beforeTearDown` code that is shared across all your views, but you don't want to, or can't, pull out this shared behavior into a common superclass.
 You can register any number of callbacks to be called on each view upon `tearDown` by passing callbacks to:

     Coccyx.addTearDownCallback(function() {
       // do your own cleanup here
     });

 the context (`this`) of the callback function is the view being torn down.
-These global tear down callbacks are called *after* the view's `beforeTeardown` callback. `Coccyx.addTearDownCallback` applies globally and, is therefore, rather smelly -- use sparingly and with care!
+These global tear down callbacks are called right *after* the view's `beforeTeardown` callback. `Coccyx.addTearDownCallback` applies globally and, is therefore, rather smelly -- use sparingly and with care!

 ### Tearing Down SubView Hierarchies
 The most useful aspect of `tearDown` is the fact that it will recursively call `tearDown` on all subviews associated with the view.
 This makes it very easy to ensure that entire Backbone view hierarchies are cleaned up simply by calling `tearDown` on the root node of the hierarchy.